 One of the options for our collaboration tools is a move of faculty and staff to the Microsoft Office 365 cloud-based service.

-The Associate Vice-Principal and CIO, Bo Wandschneider, is engaging the community in a dialogue about this option, and has already spoken with members of the Enterprise Information Technology Advisory Committee (IT directors from units across campus), ITServices' Faculty Advisory Committee, the Combined Provost and Deans Management Group, the Faculty of Arts and Science Faculty Board, and various department heads and directors from academic and administrative units at Queen's.
+The Associate Vice-Principal and CIO, Bo Wandschneider, is engaging the community in a dialogue about this option, and has already spoken with members of the Enterprise Information Technology Advisory Committee (IT directors from units across campus), ITServices' Faculty Advisory Committee, the Combined Provost and Deans Management Group, the Joint Committee on the Administration of the Agreement ( JCAA ), the Faculty of Arts and Science Faculty Board, and various department heads and directors from academic and administrative units at Queen's.
+In addition there has been a response to questions from the Queen's University Faculty Association.

-In August Bo sat down for an interview with Queen's Communications, to talk about cloud computing.
-More recently the was an article on graduate student migration.
+In August 2014, Bo sat down for an interview with Queen's Communications to talk about cloud computing.
+More recently there was an article on the graduate student email upgrade.
 He welcomes dialogue and is happy to meet with any individuals or groups who have questions about this proposal.

 The Information Systems and Technology – Faculty Advisory Committee (FAC) have reviewed background information related to the provisioning of cloud-based collaboration and productivity tools for faculty and staff.
 Discussion centered around the Office 365 solution, similar to what is being used by undergraduate and graduate students.
 The committee has discussed various issues related to this service in particular, and the more general direction for cloud-based services.